Assess your security posture with Microsoft Secure Score

 Select Manage to go the configuration screen and make the change.
 You'll then gain the points that the action is worth, visible in the fly out.
 Points generally take about 24 hours to update.

 Select Share to copy the direct link to the improvement action.
-You can also choose the platform to share the link, such as email, Microsoft Teams, Microsoft Planner, or ServiceNow.
-Selecting ServiceNow will let you create a change ticket that will be visible in ServiceNow and the Microsoft 365 security center home.
-To learn more, see Microsoft 365 security center and ServiceNow integration.
+You can also choose the platform to share the link, such as email, Microsoft Teams, or Microsoft Planner.

 Add Notes to keep track of progress or anything else you want to comment on.
 If you add your own tags to the improvement action, you can filter by those tags.